cindygu4/qUP/README.md

 # qUP
-qUP is a web application where you can find and be notified of all your office hours.
-Additionally, it allows you to rate the help given during a specific instructors' office hours, providing valuable feedback to the instructor.
+qUP is a web application where students can keep track of and be notified of all their office hours.
+Additionally, it allows students to rate the help given during a specific instructors' office hours, providing valuable feedback to the instructor.